Skip to content

 from ddtrace import tracer

-# Set the service name
+# Set service name

 os.environ["DD_SERVICE"] = "SERVICE_B"

-# Set service name mappings
+# Set service name mapping relationship

 os.environ["DD_SERVICE_MAPPING"] = "postgres:postgresql,defaultdb:postgresql"